A Photo Teacher |

 .

 PHOT 154 | History of Photography examines the role and function of photography and its cultural history, including its relationship to art, science, social sciences, travel, fashion, and mass media.
 During each class, round-table discussions will focus on the important cultural, aesthetic and technical considerations in photography within the historical and contemporary contexts of works by photographers from the United States, Latin America, Europe, Africa, the Middle East and Asia.
 Such topics will include Looking At and Understanding Photographs, The Origins and Development of Photography, A New Aesthetic – 19th Century Photography, Photography and Modernity, Lens Culture and Mass Media as well as The Globalization of Photography in the Digital Age.
-In addition to the round-table discussions, there will be a variety of presentations on photography’s relationship with several key topics that have played role in the history of the medium, including The Photo Book, Theater of the Everyday – A Look at Street PhotographyFamily Values – The Family as Subject, the Politics of Photography, Archive, Appropiation and the Photographer as Curator, Once Upon A Time – Narrative and Tableau Photography, and Blogs, Flickr and the Social Discourse of Photography.
+In addition to the round-table discussions, there will be a variety of presentations on photography’s relationship with several key topics that have played role in the history of the medium, including such topics as The Photo Book, Theater of the Everyday – A Look at Street PhotographyFamily Values – The Family as Subject, the Politics of Photography, Archive, Appropiation and the Photographer as Curator, Once Upon A Time – Narrative and Tableau Photography, and Inside The Digital Vault – Photographic Archives, Collections, Blogs and the Social Discourse of Photography.

 Catalog Description